aceyogi/corbaexample/README.md

 # A brief introduction to Java IDL

-This short example will give you a basic introduction to Java IDL, Java's technology for distributed objects based on CORBA.
+This short example will give you a basic introduction to Java IDL, Java's technology for distributed objects based on CORBA. **The example code will be added to this repository later in the week**.

 The example is of a shared Address Book running on a server, and we'll implement functionality to:
   1. Query the address book from a remote client;